Background Image Style

 background-repeat: no-repeat;

-/* Positions the background image 20px from the left edge of the component and at a ratio of 3:7 from the top and bottom edges */
+/* Positions the background image 20px from the left edge of the component and at a 3:7 ratio from the top and bottom edges */

 background-position: left 20px top 30%;